giyomdabin/schbus-app-server/README.md

 Android-based Bus Reservation Application

 ## Project Purpose
--To solve the inconvenience of depending solely on web platforms, this application offers a simple reservation system.
+- To solve the inconvenience of depending solely on web platforms, this application offers a simple reservation system.

--Enhancements have been implemented to facilitate users in accessing bus schedules and bus pick-up/drop-off locations through an intuitive interface.
+- Enhancements have been implemented to facilitate users in accessing bus schedules and bus pick-up/drop-off locations through an intuitive interface.

--To further enhance user convenience, the application has transitioned from the previous sole reliance on bank transfers for payments to integrating the KakaoPay payment method.
+- To further enhance user convenience, the application has transitioned from the previous sole reliance on bank transfers for payments to integrating the KakaoPay payment method.

 ## Service Architecture
 <image src="https://github.com/kimhamyong/schbus-app-server/assets/112596422/eb2bdb78-3bcf-4188-8ae4-484d0abf17ec" width=600>